Raplanta/Runner/README.md

 # Runner
-Simple Unity project for educational purposes
+My simple Unity3D project for educational purposes.

+*Developent is currently in progress.*